lockss/lockss-rtd-manual/docs/installing/k3s.rst

    :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

    Enter a semicolon-separated list of DNS server IP addresses that are *not* loopback addresses.
 A suggested default will be offered to you in square brackets, consisting of non-loopback addresses collected from your machine's :file:`resolv.conf` files; you can simply hit :kbd:`Enter` to accept the suggested default.
+(See :doc:`/troubleshooting/coredns` for guidance.)

 4. You will be prompted for a K3s state data directory: